The Cultural Hub at Tom Davies Square — SudburyCIA

 overtoyou.greatersudbury.ca/cultural-hub-at-tom-davies-square/widgets/193338/faqs

 03 Government of Canada — Canada.ca press release, September 4, 2024.
-Confirms federal investment of over $25 million through GICB and NODP programs.
-Confirms total project cost of $65 million and municipal share of ~$37 million.
+Confirms federal investment of $25.2 million and total project cost of $65 million.
 Primary — Government

 canada.ca/en/housing-infrastructure-communities/news/2024/09/federal-government-invests-in-retrofits...

-05 CBC News — "Greater Sudbury's Tom Davies Square could become a cultural hub in 2026," November 29, 2023.
-Reports original council approval, $65M budget direction from Mayor Lefebvre, and context of cancelled Junction East project.
+04 CBC News — "Greater Sudbury's Tom Davies Square could become a cultural hub in 2026," November 29, 2023.
+Reports original council approval and $65M budget.
 Secondary — News

 cbc.ca/news/canada/sudbury/downtown-core-project-city-council-1.7043890

-06 Sudbury.com — "Councillors impressed by schematic designs for Cultural Hub," September 18, 2024.
-Reports Art Gallery footprint doubling from 2 to 4 floors, $4.9M exterior maintenance addition, and Class C cost estimate of $68.2M.
+05 Sudbury.com — "Councillors impressed by schematic designs for Cultural Hub," September 18, 2024.
+Reports Art Gallery footprint doubling, $4.9M exterior maintenance addition, and Class C cost estimate of $68.2M.
 Secondary — News

 sudbury.com/local-news/councillors-impressed-by-schematic-designs-for-cultural-hub-9536266

-07 City of Greater Sudbury — News release: "City Selects Construction Manager for Cultural Hub at Tom Davies Square," June 26, 2025.
-Confirms PCL Construction awarded the contract following RFP.
+08 City of Greater Sudbury — News release: "City Selects Construction Manager for Cultural Hub," June 26, 2025.
+Confirms PCL Construction awarded the contract.
 Primary — Government

 greatersudbury.ca/city-hall/news-and-public-notices/2025/city-selects-construction-manager-for-cultural-hub-at-tom-davies-square/

-12 City of Greater Sudbury — spokesperson statement on operating costs.
+09 City of Greater Sudbury — spokesperson statement on operating costs.
 City stated its position that consolidation will result in "either modest operating savings or, at minimum, no material increase in overall operating costs."
-No detailed public cost model has been released to support this statement.
+Building operations baseline confirmed at $4,116,913 for both buildings.
+No detailed public cost model released.
 Primary — Government

 Previous